What happens with the assessment?

 During the time that an investigation is ongoing the reported student has a right to participate in the education as the student ordinarily would.
 The student may also take part in a re-exam of the test or assignment for which the student is reported, if such a re-exam has been already planned.

 If the Vice-Chancellor or the Disciplinary Board finds that the student is guilty of some form of cheating there is no obligation for the examiner to mark the exam or academic paper in question.

 In exceptional cases, it may be justified to assess the work despite the student being found guilty of a disciplinary offence.
 This could be in cases such as when a student has been found to have access to prohibited aids at such an early stage that they clearly did not have the opportunity to use them.

-In cases where an exam or academic paper has received the grade Pass before the Disciplinary Board reaches its decision that the student is guilty of cheating and it is clear that the act of cheating misled the examiner regarding the decision about the grade, the examiner can change the grade to a Fail due to the student having cheated.
+In cases where an exam or academic paper has received the grade Pass before the Vice-Chancellor or the Disciplinary Board reaches its decision that the student is guilty of cheating and it is clear that the act of cheating misled the examiner regarding the decision about the grade, the examiner can change the grade to a Fail due to the student having cheated.
 (See 37 § the Administrative Procedure Act (2017:900)).
 Please note that prior to the examiner doing so, the student must be given an opportunity to respond.